About

 The live laboratory

-The single thing that separates GuardXID from most AI consultancies is that I’m not just teaching about AI governance.
+The single thing that separates GuardXID from most AI consultancies is that I’m not just teaching about AI governance — the written rules, roles, and oversight for how a business uses AI.
 I’m actively running a program.

 Why this matters for your business